 Number of Care Workers: 18

 Coordinator Name: Maria

 Basic Services Started: 2015

 The drought crisis has caused devastating challenges for communities like Matsinho.
 It is only by the emergency relief efforts that the poorest of the poor will survive.
-In April 2016, the daily services to children were increased from 75 to 125.
+In April 2016, the daily services to children were increased from 75 to 125 and in 2017 increased to 150.
 All of those children added were from existing families who had no other form of food provision for their children because their small plots of land failed to bear any harvest due to the poor rainfall.
 April also saw feeding increase to seven days every week.
 This caused some challenges as the Care Point is currently being operated out of a local church.
 In response, one of the local Care Workers offered her own property for Sunday feeding which continues to this day.

 The Care Workers and their own families faced similar challenges in finding food.
 Starting from the beginning of June, the Care Workers and their own dependents also joined the children at the Care Point every day to receive a hot, nutritious meal and to assist them further, each was given fertiliser and bean seeds in the hopes that late rains would afford them at least a small harvest yield.

 The Care Workers regularly visit the children and build up strong relationships, enabling them to support each child physically, emotionally, and spiritually.
 This also helps them to accurately assess each child’s needs and make a plan for how to best intervene and provide sustainable care for them.
 Despite their own difficulties, the Care Workers aim to bring a Christ-like hope and love to their community.